 ACC 332.
 Management Accounting.
 3 hours.
-F.
+Offered on sufficient demand.

 For non-accounting majors only.
-The course includes the practical application of accounting principles to management problems concerning cost behavior and cost flows, profit planning, budgeting, and controls.
+The course includes: the practical application of accounting principles to management problems concerning cost behavior and cost flows, profit planning, budgeting, and controls.
 Prerequisite: ACC 233 Principles of Accounting II with a grade of "C" or better.